Comparison of spin-qubit architectures for quantum error-correcting codes: Results

 (2) When measuring both types of stabilizers, on the ancillary qubits, a $R_Y(\pm \pi/2)$ rotation immediately after (before) the state preparation (readout) to transform between the $Z$ and $X$ bases.
 The $Y$ errors that occur after the $R_Y(+ \pi/2)$ after the state preparation will propagate to the data qubits, but will not generate an actual error, since the propagated operator is actually equivalent to the stabilizer being measured.
 However, $Y$ errors after these $Y$ rotations will produce measurement errors.
 Since there are two locations on each ancillary qubit where these $Y$ errors can occur, this increases the effective readout error to:

 The single-qubit gate errors can have a considerable effect on the readout error rate.
-However, as previously discussed, this effective readout error does not have a considerable effect on the logical error rate.
+However, as explained in Appendix \ref{app:othereffects}, this effective readout error does not have a considerable effect on the logical error rate.
 Therefore, the significant effect of the single-qubit gate errors on the logical state originates on the $R_Y(\mp \pi/2)$ gates on the data qubits.

-\textbf{Simultaneous reduction of $p_{1q}$ and $p_{2q}$:} As shown in Fig.~\ref{fig:p1q2q}, a simultaneous reduction of the 1-qubit and 2-qubit gates error rates would have the most drastic effect on the logical error rate.
+\textbf{Simultaneous reduction of $p_{1q}$ and $p_{2q}$:} As shown in Fig.~\ref{fig:collection10-11}a, a simultaneous reduction of the single-qubit and two-qubit gates error rates would have the most drastic effect on the logical error rate.
 Decreasing $p_{1q}$ and $p_{2q}$ by $10$ times would lead to a minimum logical error rate below $10^{-3}$.
 In turn, this would still be far above the lower bound obtained for $p_{1q} = p_{2q} = 0$, which would be less than $10^{-4}$.
 This implies that for experimental demonstrations of these distance-3 codes, a concurrent reduction in the error rates of 1- and 2-qubit gates would have the largest impact on the logical error rate.